 There's going to be a lot more people like the victims of this guy in the Sydney coffee shop and the victims of Major Hassan at Fort Hood and the victims of the Sarnaevs in Boston.

-And so if you're gonna be if you're gonna find out about these things in advance you've got to be able to do that to the fullness of your ability.
+And so if you're going to find out about these things in advance, you've got to be able to do that to the fullness of your ability.

-And yet Diane Feinstein simply thinks that the CIA should be as actually m not as transparent as the Department of Paperwork, more transparent than the Department of Paperwork.
+And yet, Dianne Feinstein simply thinks that the CIA should be as actually not as transparent as the Department of Paperwork, more transparent than the Department of Paperwork.

-Apparently the Democrat position is that the intelligence agency, you know nothing else all the Obamacare stuff uh was kept secret.
+Apparently, the Democrat position is that the intelligence agency, you know, nothing else, all the Obamacare stuff was kept secret.

-A group and Obama are yucking it up and saying hey we're we're putting one we're certainly putting one over a new stupid American rubs and patsies, but you ain't gonna find out about it until it's too late.
+Agruber and Obama are yucking it up and saying, hey, we're certainly putting one over on you stupid American rubes and patses, but you ain't going to find out about it until it's too late.

-That's how that's how it comes to processing uh your health care policy.
+That's how it comes to processing your healthcare policy.

-But when it comes to intelligence agencies, uh apparently that's the that's th they've got to be far more transparent than Obamacare or or or any of that kind of stuff.
+But when it comes to intelligence agencies, apparently they've got to be far more transparent than Obamacare or any of that kind of stuff.

-And as I said, these these things have real consequences.
+And as I said, these things have real consequences.

-This thirty-four year old man and thirty-eight year old woman did not deserve to die uh for a delusion which is what the modern multicultural society is.
+This 34-year-old man and 38-year-old woman did not deserve to die for a delusion, which is what the modern multicultural society is.

-They died, they were sacrificed on the altar of Western government's uh delusion since the Second World War that a a Western an advanced developed Western nation is like gate seventy three at LAX.
+They were sacrificed on the altar of Western governments' delusion since the Second World War that an advanced developed Western nation is like Gate 73 at LAX.

 It just happens to be whoever's standing in it.

-And that means that uh in uh it doesn't in in this country we see it in the young Somali men uh in Minnesota who've volunteered to go off and fight for ISIS.
+And that means that It doesn't in this country we see it in the young Somali men in Minnesota who've volunteered to go off and fight for ISIS.

-You know, what madrasa did John Kerry go to that he feels confident he can pronounce and what is and isn't Islam?
+You know, what madrasa did John Kerry go to that he feels confident he can pronounce on what is and isn't Islam?

 But the result is that this 34-year-old man and this 38-year-old woman, who nobody will remember their names except their friends and family, but they died, they were sacrificed on the altar of the multicultural delusion that Western governments have peddled basically since the 1960s now.